Skip to Content

 BiCROS, on the other hand, uses two microphones, one on each ear, to enhance the reception of sounds.
 This technology supports conductive hearing loss in both ears, allowing them to better engage in conversations and perceive sounds from various directions.

 Bone-anchored hearing aids (BAHA) hearing aids: These provide an alternative for those with conductive hearing loss caused by issues in the middle ear, such as chronic ear infections or malformations.
-BAHA involves surgically implanting a small device into the bone behind the ear, which then transmits vibrations directly to the inner ear.

 This bypasses the damaged middle ear components, offering a more direct pathway for sound conduction.

-Benefits of wearing conductive hearing loss aids
+Benefits of wearing conductive hearing aids

 Wearing hearing aids for conductive hearing loss offers many benefits and significantly improves daily life.
 These devices enhance sound transmission through the outer or middle ear, addressing issues like ear infections, fluid buildup, or structural abnormalities.